seanlerner/k/README.md

 k <your command>
 ```

-`Control-C` will stop and restart the current command.
+`Control-C` once will stop and restart the current command.

-`Control-C` twice in a row will stop the runner altogether.
+`Control-C` twice quickly will stop running `k` completely.

 # What `k` does

-`k` does a few things out of the box:
+`k` does a few things out of the box.
+It:

-- repeatedly runs whatever command each time a file changes within the current directory or a subdirectory
+- repeatedly runs a command each time a file changes within the current directory or a subdirectory.
-- clears the screen and prints the name of the command at the top before executing it
+- clears the screen and prints the name of the command at the top before executing it.
-- continues to run even if a file is deleted or added to the current directory / subdirectory
+- continues to run even if a file is deleted or added to the current directory / subdirectory.

 # Where `k` is useful